shyakazulu/blog-dataenthusiast/_posts/2019-01-06-First-Post.md

 ---
 layout: post
-title: The best advice ever!
+title: The best advice ever
 ---

 When it comes to eye contact I can gladly assert that I am not the only one who gets mired in dread